njgibbon/sek/docs/design.md

 * Encrypted Volumes.
 * Node Security Groups.
 * Private Subnets.
-* No Public IP Attached.
+* No Public IP or DNS Name Attached.

 ## Other Areas Not In Scope
 * KMS Keys used for any EKS-related encryption are rotated.